Abandoned & Little-Known Airfields:

 It also includes the note, "Caution: Emergency use only."

-The 1963 TX Airport Directory depicted two hangars east of the runway,
+The 1963 TX Airport Directory depicted 2 hangars east of the runway,

-one labeled "Dow area" & the other "public facilities".
+one labeled "Dow area" & the other "public facilities" (which had evidently been added at some point between 1958-63).

 The manager was listed as H.E.
 Merchant.